Lockdown 3.0: People line up at liquor shop in Bengaluru

 The Commissioner said that any violations of the conditions would attract stringent action against licence- holding establishment.

 There had been growing clamour by the tipplers to allow the sale of liquor in the state.
-However, veteran Congress leader and former minister H K Patil had appealed to Chief Minister to build a liquor addiction-free society.
+However, veteran Congress leader and former minister H K Patil had appealed to the Chief Minister to build a liquor addiction-free society.